n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Discussion

 \subsection{Utility of the Proposed Method}

-Despite potential limitations, the proposed scalar reduction retains significant utility.
-Multiple authors have already developed and demonstrated scalar reductions well beyond the weak coupling regime using this type of scalar reduction \cite{wilson2019phase,park2021high,park2024body,mau2023high}, but their results were restricted to $1{:}1$ phase-locking, and typically without heterogeneity.
-While there are existing works on scalar reductions with heterogeneity such as \cite{mau2023high}, their results apply only to planar systems, whereas this paper establishes a natural extension to $n$ dimensional systems.
-We have also made the notation for heterogeneity more concrete and considered a coupling example that is more biologically realistic.
-Indeed, the proposed formulation for heterogeneity is not just restricted to the case of $N=2$ oscillators as in \cite{mau2023high}.
-A generalization of this formation to $N\geq 2$ and $n$-dimensional oscillators is discussed in \cite{park2024body} for $1{:}1$ phase-locking.
+The proposed scalar reduction retains significant utility despite potential limitations.
+Multiple authors have developed and demonstrated scalar reductions beyond the weak coupling regime (i.e., beyond the linear regime) using a similar phase-isostable approach \cite{wilson2019phase,park2021high,park2024body,mau2023high}, but their results are restricted to $1{:}1$ phase-locking and typically without heterogeneity.
+While there are existing works on scalar reductions with heterogeneity, such as \cite{mau2023high}, their results apply only to planar systems.
+In contrast, this paper establishes a natural extension to arbitrarily high-dimensional systems for $n{:}m$ phase-locking with heterogeneity that is present in biological systems.
+We have also considered two coupling examples that are more biologically realistic.
+The proposed formulation for heterogeneity is not just restricted to the case of $N=2$ oscillators, as in \cite{mau2023high}.
 The generalization to $n{:}m$ phase-locking for $N \geq 2$ oscillators will be the topic of future work.
-Nevertheless, the current results are an important generalization, because we can now more closely analyze oscillators with non-equal periods beyond the weak coupling regime.

-There is also practical utility of the proposed formulation: it is extremely efficient to integrate numerically, because the integrator only references an interpolating function for each $\mathcal{H}_i^{(\ell)}$ function.
-Integrating the scalar reduction often takes orders of magnitude less time to integrate than the full system, while also being much simpler to analyze.
+The proposed reduction is efficient to integrate numerically because the integrator only references an interpolating function for each $\mathcal{H}_i^{(\ell)}$ function.
+Integrating the scalar reduction often takes orders of magnitude less time compared to integrating the full system while being much easier to analyze.
+Therefore, the proposed reduction may be used with biologically realistic models in more biologically realistic settings to understand changes in phase-locked states as a function of key model parameters.
+We have primarily explored changes in phase-locked states as a function of coupling strength $\ve$ and heterogeneity $\delta$, but it is straightforward to apply the proposed method to understand how phase-locked states change as a function of any other model parameter -- this type of analysis will also be the topic of future work.